AlisAquilae/Academia/content/Notes/Summaries/Hydrogeology/Hydrogeology Summary Physical Hydrogeology.md

 If a liquid particle is Z meters above the horizontal datum, the potential head of the liquid at that point will be Z meters of the liquid

 ## 5.3 Pressure Head
-A liquid possesses this energy by virtue of its existing pressure.
+A liquid possesses [[Pressure Head]] by virtue of its existing pressure.
 This is measured using a piezometer tube.
 It is measured in terms of head of the liquid and called pressure head.
 The formula is

 $$
 h = \frac{p}{\gamma}